JonathanTheofilas/BPE-Tokeniser/README.md

 ### Core Functions

-- `get_pair_stats(splits)`: Counts frequencies of adjacent symbol pairs
+- `get_pair_stats(splits)`: Counts frequencies of adjacent symbol pairs.
-- `merge_pair(pair_to_merge, splits)`: Merges specified pair in word splits
+- `merge_pair(pair_to_merge, splits)`: Merges a specified pair in the word splits.
+- `encode(text, merges)`: Encodes a new string into tokens using the learned merges.
+- `decode(tokens)`: Decodes a list of tokens back into a string.
-- Main training loop: Iteratively finds and merges most frequent pairs
+- Main training loop: Iteratively finds and merges the most frequent pairs.

 ### Data Structures